mobify/workshop--adaptivejs-site-1x/README.md

     The **package.json** file defines your project information such as its name, project slug, and dependencies.

 13. Test your installation with a preview.
-Follow the instructions in Section 3 of the [Preview the Adaptive.js Site of our Getting Started Existing Project](https://cloud.mobify.com/docs/adaptivejs/getting-started/existing-project/#preview-adaptivejs-site) guide.
+Follow the instructions in Section 3, Preview the Adaptive.js Site, of our [Getting Started Existing Project](https://cloud.mobify.com/docs/adaptivejs/getting-started/existing-project/#preview-adaptivejs-site) guide.

 14. Stop the preview with the command keyboard shortcut `[control] c` on the command line.